Credit Score for Apartments: Complete Guide to Rental Checks

 Adding Property Checks with Your Bid

-A strong apartment credit check means nothing if the home has serious issues.
-Add property checks into your rental bid process for the best results.
+A strong credit check means nothing if the home has big issues.
+Add property checks to your rental process.

 Before You Apply